CocoTheMii/s1blocks/README.md

 # s1blocks
 s1blocks is a simple web application for the Scratch 1.x version of the Block Plugin (a.k.a. scratchblocks), used on the 1.x Wiki and Forums.

+The interface is very rudimentary and contains only the bare minimum at the moment, but I plan to clean it up and make everything a bit more proper.

 ## Usage
 To use the plugin, type your scratchblocks code into the text field, then click "Parse" to render the blocks.